cramerjillian/summer-chores/README.md

 4. Collect fallen wood for summer night fires
 5. Water the garden

-Although each task takes a varying amount of time, using callback functions ensures the chores will be completed in the correct order.
+Although each task takes a varying amount of time, using callback functions, Promises, or async/await ensures the chores will be completed in the correct order.

 ## Simulating Tiredness